Of all the types of photography that I am involved with, I seem to get more questions about food photography than just about everything else combined.

 - Make the plate big in the image.

-Obvious one this but the plate should occupy at least 80% of the width of the photograph.
+Obvious one this but the plate should occupy at least 80 percent of the width of the photograph.

 - Don’t be scared to crop the plate.
 Use the plate’s edge as a compositional element.